The Sunset Connection - Perspectives from SF's Sunset Neighborhood

 00:00

 Hey everyone, welcome back to Sunset Connection.
 My name is Jessica Ho, and I'm your host today.
 And today's episode was recorded just days after the signing of one of the most sweeping federal bills in recent history, what some are calling the Big Beautiful Bill.
 It's over 800 pages long and touches nearly every corner of government, from housing to healthcare to climate change and, yes, even immigration.
 The bill signals a sharp extension of immigration enforcement.
-It raises fees significantly for asylum seekers, work permits, green card applicants, and it pours billions of dollars into the immigration system as a way to fund ICE and also the immigration courts as a way to prop up the court system.
-The demand for numerous hearings on immigration is bogging down that.
+It raises fees significantly for asylum seekers, work permits, and green card applicants.
+It pours billions of dollars into the immigration system as a way to fund ICE and also the immigration courts as a way to prop up the court system.
 So it's quite an unusual time.

 00:53